Healthy Homes Assessment Iona

 Home Assessments Iona for Rental Properties

-There are numerous concerns to check during the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns to be able to examine during an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can be significant for property managers and landlords.
-For expert assistance, get in touch today to book your rental properties home evaluation.
+The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert advice, call today to schedule your rental properties home evaluation.

 home assessments for rental properties